DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

 The Low Resolution Archive (LRA) Context
 ----------------------------------------

 The Low Resolution Archive is a key use case for DROP.
-The LRA is an intermediate layer of data reduction that simplifies analysis of extreme high-resolution data by providing:
+The LRA is an intermediate layer of data reduction that simplifies analysis of extreme high-resolution data by providing monthly data 1 degree resolution, permitting reduced storage and computational requirements.

-- Monthly data at coarse resolution
-- Fast access for climate model assessment
-- Reduced storage and computational requirements

 .. note ::